badri119/Add-Recipe-Frontend/README.md

 - The Application was built using Reactjs, Expressjs, Nodejs and MongoDB
 - Impleneted JWT for secure Authentication
-- Utilized hashing to hash passwword and store in the database
+- Employed hashing to encrypt the password and saved it in the database
 - Used Axios for API calls
 - Implemented Docker for containerizing and deploying the MERN stack application, ensuring consistent environments